Skip to Content

 Whenever we find ourselves near a Wafels & Dinges stand Teen Traveler makes a beeline for it.
 The wafels are full size or mini Liege-style Belgian waffles and dinges are the things you might choose to put on them.

 Tween Traveler likes a mini waffle with marshmallows, chocolate syrup and whipped cream.
 I prefer a mini with spekuloos, which is a spread made from the crumbly spiced sugar cookies you find all over Belgium.
-In the winter sometimes I get a plain waffle and dip it in the company’s very good Belgian hot cocoa.
+In the winter, sometimes I get a plain waffle and dip it in the store’s very good Belgian hot cocoa.

-They have regular size waffles, too, but with topping they’re enough for a small (sweet) meal.
+They have regular-sized waffles, too, but with topping they’re enough for a small (sweet) meal and better for sharing.

 Wafels & Dinges has stands in Herald Square and Bryant Park and you’ll find its carts and trucks around town.
 They pop up in Hudson Yards and Central Park, and there was one on Governor’s Island last summer.